-It would be silly for me to “walk you through” the museum since I’m pretty sure it will be quite different when it reopens in 2016.
+It would be silly for me to “walk you through” the museum since I’m pretty sure it will be quite different when you visit in the future – especially after a big 2015 update.
 It would also be boring, but I’ve never been accused of not being boring.

 Ok, so let’s focus on the painting and sculptures.
 The Center maintains a collection of approximately 2,000 paintings and 200 sculptures.
 Whoa.
 That’s a lot.
 What are they particularly strong in, you ask?

 They are particularly strong in the period from 1700–1850.
 But the collection ranges from a medieval Nottingham alabaster to works by contemporary artists.
 Ah!
 But you are more of a British sporting and animal painting fan.
 Don’t despair!
 Thanks to the special interests of founder Paul Mellon, the Center also has one of the greatest collections of British sporting and animal paintings in the world.

 No clue how they quantify that, but I believe them.
 This is Yale after all.

 One of the temporary exhibitions during our visit was a bunch of art acquired through some convoluted means.
 You can read about it if you want, as I’m not going to explain it.

 At this point, I think it’s best to just go through some pictures and anything I can add to them.
 Cool?
 Cool.